FlowDelPlaya/Utilities/README.md

 fu.bar

 **Convert Backgrounds to Favorable Format**
---Drop this .py file into any directory with PNGs, JPGs, or GIFs to convert to a PNG format (2560 x 1440) - Great for Odyssey G7 backgrounds.
+--Drop this .py file into any directory with PNGs, JPGs, or GIFs to convert to a PNG format (2560 x 1440) - This format is great for the Odyssey G7 monitor.

 **Get Backgrounds**
---Scrapes 4chan.org in a paginated format, one by one to get all files in a particular png format (2560 x 1440) - Great for the Odyssey G7 backgrounds.
+--Scrapes 4chan.org in a paginated format, one by one to get all files in a particular png format (2560 x 1440) - This format is great for the Odyssey G7 monitor.